the-nexim/nanolib/packages/typescript-config/README.md

 ### Browser Library (`tsconfig.browser.lib.json`)

-Use this configuration for browser-based libraries.
-It extends the base configuration and generates type definition files (`*.d.ts`) in the `dist` folder.
-These type definitions allow other TypeScript projects to use your library with proper type checking.
+Use this configuration for browser-based libraries. extends the base configuration, generates declaration files (\*.d.ts), and supports referencing other projects.

 ```json
 {